wickljas/PES_Board/README.md

 The following links contain the hardware tutorials.
 The documents contain specifications and technical information about the hardware itself and how to use it.
 The tutorials cover the software drivers, specific calibration procedures, controlling actuators and retrieving measurements from the sensors and actuators.

-**Important Note: The PES Board currently does not support stepper motors.
+**Important Note: The PES board currently does not support stepper motors.
 The following example uses an external hardware driver and an additional battery pack, which is directly wired to the Nucleo board.**

 - [IR Sensor](docs/markdown/ir_sensor.md)
 - [Ultrasonic Sensor](docs/markdown/ultrasonic_sensor.md)